-Leftover herbs, strawberry or carrot tops, or the trimmed ends of many different fruits and vegetables are safe for wild rabbits to eat.
+Leftover herbs, strawberry or carrot tops, or the trimmed ends of many different fruits and vegetables are safe for wild rabbits to eat in small quantities.
 Instead of tossing these leftovers in the garbage, you put them outside for the rabbits.
 But try not to make this a daily habit.

 High sugar foods

 Many commercial rabbit treats that you’ll find in the pet store have many colorful fruity parts to them.
-Most of these are not healthy for rabbits, whether domestic or wild, and are best avoided.
-This includes treat mixes, as well as the yogurt treats that are widely available.
+Most of these are not healthy for rabbits, whether domestic or wild and are best avoided.
+This includes treat mixes, as well as yogurt treats that are widely available.

-Instead if you want to leave some treats around, you can scatter pieces of fruits and vegetables in your yard, such as strawberry or carrot, for the wild rabbits to come across as they are foraging for food.
+Instead, if you want to leave some treats around, you can scatter pieces of fruits and vegetables in your yard, such as papaya, blueberries, or blackberries.
+Wait for the wild rabbits to come across the fruit as they are foraging for food.
 That will keep them from eating a pile of the sweet fruits and vegetables all at one time.

 Cooked human leftovers

 Most wild rabbits won’t touch cooked food, but it’s best to avoid making it available to them at all.
-Cooked food, even if it is all plant based, is not good for a rabbit’s digestion.
+Cooked food, even if it is all plant-based, is not good for a rabbit’s digestion.
 This includes anything that’s been mixed with a salad dressing or oil, even if it was never cooked.
 The added ingredients are not good for rabbits.
 Wild rabbits probably won’t touch these types of foods anyway.